17 Retirement Planning Mistakes That Could Cost You Later

 Carrying Debt Into Retirement

-Retirement is meant to be a time of financial freedom, but carrying significant debt can turn it into a stressful balancing act.
-High-interest credit cards, lingering mortgage payments, or unpaid loans can quickly drain retirement savings, forcing retirees to stretch their budgets uncomfortably thin.
+Retirement is supposed to be a time of financial freedom, but carrying significant debt can turn it into a stressful balancing act.
+High-interest credit cards, lingering mortgages, or unpaid loans can drain savings quickly.

-Instead of enjoying their golden years, many find themselves stuck making monthly payments on debts they could have tackled earlier.
-The best strategy is to enter retirement with as little debt as possible, paying off high-interest loans first and creating a plan to eliminate any remaining balances.
+Instead of enjoying your retirement years, you may end up stuck paying off debt you could have tackled earlier.
+The smartest approach is to enter retirement with as little debt as possible, starting by eliminating high-interest balances.

 Failing to Plan for Long-Term Care

 Long-term care is one of the biggest overlooked expenses in retirement planning.
-As people age, the likelihood of needing assistance with daily activities, whether at home or in a care facility, increases significantly.
+As people age, the likelihood of needing assistance with daily activities, either at home or in a care facility, increases significantly.

 These services aren’t cheap, and Medicare doesn’t cover extended nursing home stays or in-home care.
 Many retirees are caught off guard, burning through savings at an alarming rate to cover these costs.